vrjuggler/vrjuggler/modules/vrjuggler/data/xslt/README.txt

    An XSLT stylesheet that provides the upgrade path for configuration files created for VR Juggler 2.1/2.2 to VR Juggler 2.3/3.0.
-This addresses configuration updates that cannot be performed by VRJConfig, although none of the updates performed by this transform are critical.
-VRJConfig will take care of the important changes; this transform just cleans things up by removing config elements that are now defunct.
+This addresses configuration updates that cannot be performed by VRJConfig.
+VR Juggler 2.2 configuration files must be processed with this transform before they can be loaded into VRJConfig because some common config elements for versions prior to 2.3/3.0 are no longer in use.
+These must be removed before VRJConfig will allow such configurations to be loaded for automatic updating, and this transform performs that task.

    To use this stylesheet with the xsltproc command, run xsltproc as
    follows: